 Abstract.
 By 'Noah Effect' we designate the observation that extreme precipitation can be very extreme indeed, and by 'Joseph Effect' the finding that a long period of unusual (high or low) precipitation can be extremely long.
 Current models of statistical hydrology cannot account for either effect and must be superseded.
-As a replacement, 'self-similar' models appear very promising, They account particularly well for the remarkable empirical observations of Harold Edwin Hurst.
+As a replacement, 'self-similar' models appear very promising.
+They account particularly well for the remarkable empirical observations of Harold Edwin Hurst.
 The present paper introduces and summarizes a series of investigations on self-similar operational hydrology.
 (Key words: Statistics; synthesis; time series)

-FIG. 25: Abstract of the paper "Noah, Joseph and Operational Hydrology".
-(Reproduced with permission from Ref.[102].
+Fig. 25.
+Abstract of the paper "Noah, Joseph and Operational Hydrology".
+(Reproduced with permission from Ref.
+[102].
 Copyright 1968 American Geophysical Union.)

+High Dam in Egypt.
+This project required a statistical characterization of Nile flow and discharge, so as to understand and predict the time variation of the dam's reservoir content.
+The Nile flow was highly variable, and predictive modelling required meticulous observation.
+The goal was to ensure the dam's reservoir would be sufficient to prevent flooding and dam overflow in years of heavy rain.
 A cartoon of the flow-and-reservoir problem is given in Fig. 24.
 Readers from the MFE community will note the close analogy between this problem and that of pedestal relaxation, i.e.

 sources $\leftrightarrow$ heating

 river $\leftrightarrow$ core heat flux

+reservoir $\leftrightarrow$ edge pedestal (in H-mode)

+dam $\leftrightarrow$ edge transport barrier

-$reservoir \quad \leftrightarrow \quad edge \ pedestal \ (in \ H-mode)$ discharge $\leftrightarrow$ loss to SOL, etc
+discharge $\leftrightarrow$ loss to SOL, etc